OndrejMach/UnsupervisedLearning/README.md

 These instructions will explain how to build, configure and deploy solution on a cluster.
 Application is can be executed in two modes:
 * **training** input data is used for preparing KMeans models which are stored on a filesystem - as a side product application also stores Summary file of an input data.
-* **transformatio** application loads pre-trained models, transforms input data and generates desired output.
+* **transformation** application loads pre-trained models, transforms input data and generates desired output.

 to switch between these two modes commandline parameters are used; 'training' for the training regime and 'transform' for the transformation regime.
 Training mode shall be used ad-hoc when you need to re-train KMeans models, transform mode is the one for regularly running pipeline.